maxchris100/vision-landing/content/pages/features.md

         image_alt: Profile photo of Pete Fish
         author: Pete Fish
         designation: CMO at Clear Appeal
-        message: VP Partners has taken Clear Appeal to the next level with it's beautiful targetted email campaigns.
+        message: WEvolve Partners has taken Clear Appeal to the next level with it's beautiful targetted email campaigns.

       - image: /images/testimonial/logo-3.jpg
         image_alt: Profile photo of Dolly Watson
         author: Dolly Watson
         designation: Digital Marketer at Time Cop
-        message: Wow, what a difference VP Partners has made.
+        message: Wow, what a difference WEvolve Partners has made.
 My customers are more engaged than ever.

       - image: /images/testimonial/logo-4.jpg
         image_alt: Profile photo of Simon Moriarty
         author: Simon Moriarty
         designation: Head of Marketing at Pinnacle Mines
-        message: I can't imagine life without VP Partners now, I have no idea how we were surviving before.
+        message: I can't imagine life without WEvolve Partners now, I have no idea how we were surviving before.
 ---